keystonejs/keystone/STYLE_GUIDE.md

 # Documentation Style

-This document describes the conventions for formatting and style used throughout Keystone 5 docs.
+This document describes the conventions for formatting and style used throughout Keystone Next docs.

 Many of these rules are enforced by the Prettier Markdown parser, [Remark](https://github.com/remarkjs/remark/tree/master/packages/remark-parse),